Table of Contents

 There are also telephone counseling services and hotlines, as well as Internet blogs and support groups.
 In the US, the National Cancer Institute has a hotline that can give you expert advice from smoking cessation counselors (call toll-free at 1-877-44U-QUIT or 1-877-448-7848).
-You can also call 1-800-QUITNOW (1-800-784-8669) or go to this map to reach smoking cessation counselors in your state.
-These counselors may have information about state-specific resources to help you with your plan to quit smoking.
+You can also call 1-800-QUITNOW (1-800-784-8669) or go to this map to find smoking cessation counselors in the US and Canada.
+These counselors may have information about state- or province-specific resources to help you with your plan to quit smoking.
 Spanish-speaking people who want to quit can call 1-855-DÉJELO-YA (1-855-335-3569).
 There is also an Asian Smokers’ Quitline that offers free telephone assistance across the US for Chinese, Korean, and Vietnamese speakers who want to quit smoking.
 For more information, go to http://www.asiansmokersquitline.org/.

 You deserve to be supported through this difficult change.
 Talk to your health care provider and choose the method(s) that work best for you.